mccnick/mccnick/README.md

 _______
  #### <sup>*About me*</sup> / <sub>*Storytime*</sub>
 >I went back to school in my late twenties after about eight years in the finance industry (Toyota & Wells Fargo).
 I majored in Aerospace Engineering @ Iowa State University because of my love for flight vehicles both inside our atmosphere and beyond.
-My first two semesters, [while working full-time](https://www.registrar.iastate.edu/sites/default/files/uploads/info/DeansListF21Updated418.pdf "Dean's List"), I was introduced to programming specifically for aerospace applications.
+My first two semesters, [while working full-time](https://www.registrar.iastate.edu/sites/default/files/uploads/info/DeansListF21Updated418.pdf "Dean's List"), I was introduced to programming specifically for aerospace applications and enjoyed it.
 The rest is history, I switched majors to Software Engineering that same semester.
 I'm currently a SWE Intern @ John Deere.

 _______
 ##### Need a Laugh?